Suzzat9/networks/README.md

 1. Clone the repository, run `cd networks`

-2. In a terminal, run the `install.sh` file, this will create a virtual environment and install the required packaged in this environment.
+2. In a terminal, run the `install.sh` file, this will create a virtual environment and install the required packages in this environment.

 3. Activate the virtual environment.
 For MacOS: `source env/bin/activate`